 We will not use or share your information other than as described here unless you tell us we can in writing.
 If you tell us we can, you may change your mind at any time.
 Let us know in writing if you change your mind.

-How does University of Maryland Health Partners Use Your Protected Health Information?
+How does CareFirst Community Health Plan Maryland Use Your Protected Health Information?

 The sections that follow tell some of the ways we can use and share PHI without your written authorization.